-In addition to in-office hours at Colonnades Family Medicine in Wexford, Pennsylvania, Dr. Desiree Butter offers urgent care services to people who are experiencing non-life-threatening illness or injuries such as fever, headaches, sore throats, cuts in need of stitches, and more.
+In addition to in-office hours at Colonnades Family Medicine & Aesthetics in Wexford, Pennsylvania, Dr. Desiree Butter offers urgent care services to people who are experiencing non-life-threatening illness or injuries such as fever, headaches, sore throats, cuts in need of stitches, and more.
 Walk-ins are welcome with no appointment necessary.
 Come see Dr. Butter at the urgent care clinics of UPMC Passavant and UPMC Passavant Cranberry hospitals in Pennsylvania today.

 Urgent care offers treatment of non-life-threatening injuries and illnesses that require immediate care.
 Urgent care facilities — such as those where Dr. Butter practices — are often referred to as walk-in clinics, since no appointment is necessary.

 Many people confuse urgent care and emergency room services, or not even realize they’re two different things.
 It’s important to know when a visit to urgent care is appropriate and when you should head to the emergency room for treatment.